Attansic L1 Gigabit Ethernet driver for Linux

 IMPORTANT NOTE: This is a vendor version of the L1 driver.
 It was written by Attansic.
 We do not support this driver.
 It's offered here merely as a courtesy to make your life easier.
 If you have a problem with the driver, contact Attansic/Atheros directly.

 Here are some drivers for the L1 that were adapted for inclusion in the mainline kernel.
 These were works in progress as we moved toward acceptance in late 2006 and early 2007.
 You should avoid these drivers and patches if you can.
-If you run a kernel older than 2.6.21, we recommend you use the current vendor driver above.
+If you run a kernel older than 2.6.21 (except for Centos 5.2), we recommend you use the current vendor driver above.
+For Centos 5.2, use the prebuilt RPMs below.

 For the standalone drivers below, just untar the tarball, cd into the resulting directory, and execute "sudo make install".
 The driver should build and install itself.